What is HOLD?

 What happens if existing shared ownership properties are not suitable for my needs?

-If there are no shared ownership properties available in a particular area or the existing shared ownership properties are unsuitable, purchase of a property on the open market may be considered.
-This is fully dependent on a participating Housing association.
+If there are no new build shared ownership or Equity Loan properties available in a particular area or the existing properties are unsuitable, purchase of a property on the open market may be considered provided that there is a Registered Provider willing to participate.

-This will also be dependent on the specialist provider being able to financially support the purchase.
-Applications HOLD funding in these cases will require a letter of support from the applicant's Local Authority, stating that the applicant has a specific disability that means that standard new build SO properties are unsuitable in their area, or that an applicant needs to live in a particular area where no suitable shared ownership properties are available.
+In these cases applications to purchase via HOLD will also require a letter of support from the applicant's local authority, stating that the applicant has a specific need that means that standard new build properties are unsuitable, or that an applicant needs to live in a particular area where no suitable shared ownership properties are available.

 If HOLD is not available in your area your Local Authority will be able to discuss the other housing options available to you to meet your needs, this may not be linked to home ownership but may be via alternative options such as local authority rental schemes.